 - Supporting documents for taxation, insurance, real estate, etc.

-BTW, if you’re a Wave user, a bunch of these important reports are automatically generated in your free Wave account and are super easy to access.
+BTW, if you’re a Wave user, a bunch of these important reports are automatically generated in your Wave account and are super easy to access.
 You don’t have to worry about creating these documents yourself or digging around for them, which can really slow down your small business grant application process.

 Having these reports right in your Wave account also helps you better understand the health of your business, find ways to improve cash flow, show lenders your profitability, and stay organized for tax season.
 For an overview of all the reports you can find in your Wave account, check out the video below!